Gmail is one of the most popular email services, but it’s far from the best fit for everyone.

 Outlook Mail is a widely used email service developed by Microsoft, offering seamless integration with the Office suite and cloud services.
 While it provides strong security measures, it is more feature-rich than privacy-focused.

-Setting up an account is simple, and I appreciated the deep integration with Microsoft 365, making it convenient for business and personal use.
-Features like Focused Inbox and built-in calendar management could enhance productivity.
+Setting up an account is simple, and I immediately noticed that the interface is visually more robust than Gmail’s.
+For instance, the entire left-hand sidebar is dedicated to the deep Microsoft 365 integration, making Outlook convenient for both business and personal use.
+In fact, many features — like Focused Inbox and built-in calendar management — could go a long way in helping users enhance workplace productivity.

-However, the free storage limit of 15 GB might not be enough for users with extensive email needs.
-Moreover, advanced security features like encryption are limited to paid plans.
+However, the free storage limit of 15 GB — the same you might have encountered in Gmail — may not be enough for users with extensive email needs.

 Key features: